dcycle/drupal_dcycle/README.md

     }
 * enable your module
     drush en mysite_deploy -y
-* tell dcycle what you are testing by adding this to sites/default/settings.php
+* tell Dcycle what you are testing by adding this to sites/default/settings.php
-    $conf['dcycle'] = array(
+    $conf['Dcycle'] = array(
       'modules' => array(
         'mysite_deploy' => array(),
       ),